Free Technical Assistance

 - Large City / Metro (>100,000 population)

-In addition, to ensure that this assistance successfully reaches communities that may not have the capacity to provide as thorough applications as communities with more resources, 30% of the assistance will be targeted to low resource communities with one or more of the following characteristics:
+In addition, to ensure that this assistance successfully reaches communities that may not have the capacity to provide as thorough applications as communities with more resources, two-thirds of the assistance will be targeted to projects in low resource neighborhoods with one or more of the following characteristics:

 - There are high rates of poverty (more than 20% of households are at or below the federal poverty threshold, or the median household income is at 70% or less of the national average).